 Are you looking for an easy to make baby gift?
 This diy mitered corners baby blanket is a fun sewing project that only takes a little over 30 minutes to whip up.
 The contrasting binding and the crisp mitered corners really add charm to this cozy flannel receiving blanket.

-For a 36” square blanket you will need:
+To make a 34” square blanket you will need:

 - Sewing machine